-For the year ended December 31, 2013, we incurred approximately \$1,018,000 in research and development expenses, as compared to \$677,000 for the comparable period in 2012.
-These expenses are comprised of costs associated with internal and external research.
-Internal research and development was \$41,000 in 2013, compared to \$137,000 in 2012.
+For the year ended December 31, 2014, we incurred approximately \$1,971,000 in research and development expenses, as compared to \$1,018,000 for the comparable period in 2013.
+These expenses are comprised of costs associated with internal and external research (there was no internal research in 2014).
+Internal research and development was \$0 in 2014, compared to \$41,000 in 2013.
 The decrease was due to the closure of the production research facility.
-We expect internal research and development to increase in 2014, subject to the availability of sufficient funding, which we do not currently have for such purpose.
-External research and development increased approximately \$437,000 in 2013 to \$977,000, compared to \$540,000 in 2012.
+External research and development increased approximately \$994,000 in 2014 to \$1,971,000, compared to \$977,000 in 2013.
 This increase was due primarily to the increase in costs associated with external clinical trials.
-We expect external research and development to increase in 2014 as we pursue additional external trials, subject to the availability of sufficient funding, which we do not currently have.
+We expect external research and development to increase in 2015 as we pursue additional external trials, subject to the availability of sufficient funding, which we do not currently have.